TomRodrick/task_manager/README.md

 ## To Run the app

-1. **IMPORTANT: Make sure to create .env files in replacement of all project's example.env files!**
+1. **IMPORTANT: Make sure to create .env files in replacement example.env in the root!**

 ```bash
 docker-compose up